nygctech/PySeq2500/docs/source/Usage/pyseq.rst

   flowrate = 100                                      # uL/min
   hs.p['A'].pump(volume, flowrate)

-Reagents can be pulled through either the 2 inlet port row or 8 inlet port row by switching the port on the 10 port valve, **hs.v10**.
+Reagents can be pulled through either the 2 inlet row or 8 inlet row by switching the port on the 10 port valve, **hs.v10**.
+Alternatively, :meth:`~pyseq.__init__.HiSeq.move_inlet` can be used to change between the inlet rows.

 .. code-block:: python